benbowes/redux-saga-api-example/README.md

 #### Overview

-Provides an easy way to copy/paste Github GIF embed code to use in pull requests.
+This Giphy client provides an easy way to copy/paste Github GIF embed code for use in pull requests.
+Aiding in easy GDD (Gif Driven Development).
+It's an excellent way to share the love umoungst your friendly crew.

-Search your favourite term, then click on a thumb to see a high res version.
-Initially a low res Gif gets stretched out to full-size whilst a background task preloads a high-res version of the Gif.
+Search your favourite term, then click on your favoured Gif's input text box to select your Github image embed code.
+You can copy/paste this into your pull request.

-Clicking on the embed code will auto-select the whole string for easy copy/pasting.
+Clicking on a thumb will reveal a Gif viewer modal.
+Initially a low-res Gif gets loaded into the modal but has the full-size Gif's final dimensions.
+In the background, the modal preloads a high-res version of the Gif which will replace the low-res Gif.

 #### 1) Getting started.